nolanlawson/css-talk-2022/markdown.md

 # Style performance

-???

-So let's talk about style performance.

---

 > "For most websites I would posit that selector performance is not the best area to spend your time trying to find performance optimizations."

 .muted.right[– Greg Whitworth, via [Enduring CSS](https://ecss.benfrain.com/) by Ben Frain (2016)]